 If you value your privacy, a VPN with a good kill switch is the way to go.

 Two types of VPN kill switches

 First, let’s clarify something.
-There are actually two types of kill switches: system level and application level.
+There are actually two types of VPN kill switches: system level kill switches and application level kill switches.

 - System level kill switches – System level kill switches detect when there is a problem with your connection to the VPN server you are using.
-The instant that happens, the kill switch sends a signal to the device telling it to block all traffic from leaving the device.
-Because a system level VPN kill switch stops all traffic going from your device, it is a sure way to prevent your IP address from leaking onto the internet.
+The instant that happens, the kill switch activates and blocks all traffic from leaving the device.
+Because a system-level VPN kill switch stops all traffic going from your device, it is a sure way to prevent your IP address from leaking onto the internet.

-- Application level kill switches – This lets you decide which apps you want stopped when the kill switch is active.
+- Application level kill switches – This lets you decide which apps you want to be stopped when the VPN kill switch is active.
 It gives you complete control over what still works and what doesn’t.
 But it also increases the odds of your IP address being exposed since some apps will still be ‘talking’ to the internet even though they aren’t protected.
-People who use application level kill switches typically use them to disable things like their web browser, email app, chat apps like Skype, and whatever apps they use to download torrents.
+People who use application-level kill switches typically use them to disable things like their web browser, email app, chat apps like Skype, and whatever apps they use to download torrents.